Gunnstein/lahc/README.rst

 The package provides a base class for subclassing to a specific problem.
 The ``move`` and ``energy`` methods must be implemented by the user before the algorithm is applied.
-The search is started by calling the ``run`` method.

 The user controls the algorithm by adjusting a single algorithmic parameter, the ``history length``, and the termination criteria for the algorithm.
 See subsection on each of the topics below.

+The search is started by calling the ``run`` method.

 The example is a good place to start using of the package.

+Note
+    The implementation relies heavily on copying the state.
+The default copy strategy (``copy_strategy='deepcopy'``) relies on the STL ``copy.deepcopy`` method which works for most data structures, but is typically quite slow. **Large** performance gains can be easily obtained by adapting a different copying strategy, see the documentation of the ``copy_state`` method.

 The history length